 As a sales manager, you’re constantly juggling.
 You have to close deals, coach and develop direct reports, put out fires and explore new sales opportunities — to name a few.
 With all the competing priorities, it’s no wonder sales managers don’t always have the time, resources or energy needed to develop each direct report.
+Today the average manager oversees nine direct reports.
 If a “ball” has to be dropped, it’s likely the direct report’s coaching that loses out, as it’s thought to have the lowest impact on the commercial organization.

 Why do some sales managers drive higher sales rep performance, and how can that be cascaded across the organization?
 Our research shows that different types of sales managers score differently on coaching effectiveness.

 Types of managers